 On each piece of corn, spread 1-2 Tablespoons of butter onto it.
 Now you can sprinkle it with parmesan cheese or add a little minced fresh cilantro (my favorite!).
 Squeeze a tiny bit of lime on top.

-Mix butter, garlic, thyme salt, and pepper together.
+Mix butter, garlic, thyme salt, and pepper together in a small bowl.
 Rub about 1 Tablespoon of the mixture on each ear of the corn.
 Sprinkle with a little parmesan & parsley.

 Directions for Grilled Corn: